How to Find an Apartment in Brussels

 - Rental prices usually do not include utilities such as electricity, water and Internet, so it is highly recommended that you ask about this before signing any lease.

 - Unlike many other European cities, tenants have more freedom with their rental property.
 However, with this freedom comes responsibility which means the tenant is also responsible for some slightly less glamorous jobs such as clearing the gutters and maintaining the garden areas to an appropriate level.
 All responsibilities will be written into the tenancy agreement.

 - Properties in Brussels are typically rented unfurnished and empty.
 This means that the property usually has no carpets, kitchen fittings or wardrobes.
 For some, this is exactly what they are after but for others, this can be inconvenient.
 Therefore, it is always important to read the advertisement and subsequent terms very carefully in order to see what is included.

 - In Belgium, there are 4 types of rental contract; Short-term (three years or less); nine years (between three and nine years), long-term (more than nine years) and a lifelong contract.

 The city has many areas that offer different advantages, depending on what you are looking for and what is important for you.
-For instance, some are closer to international schools than others, some are right in the heart of the city and others are considered better for family-life.
+Some are closer to international schools than others and considered better for family-life, and some are right in the heart of the city.
 It is recommended to do some initial research to find out what parts of the city might appeal the most and which areas best suit your requirements, enabling a more specific and tailored search for your new home.

-This busy central location is ideal for those seeking an apartment.
-Situated right in the heart of Brussels, this makes the area very attractive, although it is more expensive and there will often be limited parking.
+This busy central location is ideal for those seeking an apartment in the hustle and bustle of the city centre.
+Situated right in the heart of Brussels this makes the area very attractive, although it is more expensive and there will often be limited parking.
 Ixelles is another central location, bursting with restaurants and shops that is home to a very diverse community.

-As previously mentioned, there are some good online sources for information and to find properties that are available in the city, some are listed below:
+As previously mentioned, there are some good online sources for information and to find properties that are available in the city: